 Taking a photo that may include various parts of the forest and repeating this photo in the same spot each year.

-By sending your image, along with the details of your photopoint location to our email firstname.lastname@example.org
+Submitting your photos to PFK by sending your image, along with the details of your photopoint location to: email@example.com

 Create a photopoint